Businesses find, train and retain talent while diversifying their workforce with VR

 As the company quickly grew, the flexibility to maneuver workers and resources allowed NAR to meet rapidly increasing production schedules, product demand and warehousing needs.
 They can change and adjust what they do every day to meet their needs, something industry generally can’t do.

 “I don’t believe North American Rescue couldhave grown anywhere close to the pace we have without VR,” affirms Carino.
 “The partnership works so well because of their ability to match services to needs, attention to detail, customer service excellence, and clear communication.”

 And, he adds, “It’s cost effective for us and an effective use of tax dollars.”

 NAR purchased and up-fitted a 100,000 square foot facility in Greer, featuring 25,000 square feet of climate controlled space plus warehousing that can be expanded for contingency storage and kitting.

 VR leases a portion of this facility as a training center, where we continue kitting and assembling the variety of combat medical supplies produced by NAR and used by the military, tactical law enforcement professionals,fire fighters and emergency health care responders around the world.

 Carino states that having workers with disabilities completing their products in a typical work environment has increased quality due to unparalleled accountability and pride in workmanship.
-NAR has been so pleased with our clients that they have hired several as fulltime employees.
+NAR has been so pleased with our consumers that they have hired several as fulltime employees.

 “This is the culmination of our mission to return local residents to competitive employment,” says David Turnipseed, VR Area Supervisor for Greenville County.
-“North American Rescue provides our clients with invaluable training opportunities in high quality production positions that prepare them for re-entry into the modern workplace.”
+“North American Rescue provides our consumers with invaluable training opportunities in high quality production positions that prepare them for re-entry into the modern workplace.”